 - Wholesale purchasers for major gourmet grocery chains

 - Wholesale purchasers for smaller, high-end grocery stores

 Step 2: Decide what questions about each persona you’re going to answer.

 For each persona, you’re going to be answering several questions.
-The important thing is to decide which questions are relevant to your business, as well as how you’re going to get the data you need to answer those questions.
+The important thing is to decide which questions are relevant to your business and how you will get the data you need to answer those questions.

-For the purpose of this blog post, we’re going to focus on the second one: purchasers for smaller, high-end grocery chains.
+For the purpose of this blog post, we’re going to focus on the second one: purchasers for smaller, high-end grocery stores.

 Let’s begin with the basics.
 We want to know:

 That will give us a good start.
 So how do you find this information?
 Well, you probably already have a good deal of it.
 If you use a CRM, you likely have demographic data on the people you deal with and job title information.